ninon-io/ninon-io.github.io/_pages/teaching_pd.md

 ## Courses

+### Set up

+During this course, you will make sounds (even music?) using Pure Data.
+It is therefore mandatory to have a **personal computer and headphones**.
+It is also recommended that you have **a mouse** as patching with a trackpad can quickly become tricky.
+If you don't have some of the equipment mentioned above, don't hesitate to send me an email, I will then bring you additional equipment.

+Please, do not forget your headphones !

+Furthermore, it would be perfect if you could download PD with the provided link above before our first course.

 ### Basic Notions

 The first course aims at introducing the basic concept of **PD**, while giving the essential elements to build your first synthesizer.
 A particular attention is given for patch clarity and simplicity.
 You can find: